 - Develop and share with HR&S Sweden annual RISE Centre Financial reports, and quaterly financial narratives.
 The HR&S fiscal year is the calender year; 1 January – 31 December.

-- Bookkeeping: Overviewing that the bookkeeping is well managed and prepares for efficient auditing by the end of the fiscal year.
+- Overview that the bookkeeping is well managed and prepare for efficient auditing by the end of the fiscal year.

-- Joint when procuring items and ensure good and correct price, also as presented on the receipt.
+- Join when procuring items and ensure good and correct price in accordance with what is presented on the receipt.

 The auditor makes annual auditing of each RISE Centre programme.